ItzCrazyKns/Perplexica/README.md

 5. Finally, start both the frontend and the backend by running `npm run start` in both the `ui` folder and the root directory.

 **Note**: Using Docker is recommended as it simplifies the setup process, especially for managing environment variables and dependencies.

-### Troubleshooting
-Enocuntered a bug or an issue?
-Feel free to join our [Discord community](https://discord.gg/2bdhg2R3ze) where we can do our best to help you.

 #### Ollama connection errors